Want to Volunteer to Help?

 The Bible teaches us that those who are faithful with little things will be given bigger things (Luke 16:10).
-And the fact is, serving in these other ministries is not littler anyway, so asking someone to do something they may deem as “smaller” helps us gauge their motive – do they want to serve where they are needed or just show where they want.
+And the fact is, serving in these other ministries is not littler anyway, so asking someone to do something they may deem as “smaller” helps us gauge their motive – do they want to serve where they are needed, or just where they want?
 As it relates to gifting, in some ministries we pragmatically want to see humble talent.
 If a person wants to teach kids but is bad at teaching, that can be problematic.
 If a person wants to sing in the worship team, but cannot sing, that is definitely problematic.
 We do our best to help people grow, but sometimes it doesn’t work.
-Some people just can’t sing and yet some can be taught to improve; likewise some people can get better at teaching.
-All of that to say the process begins with spiritual testing and midway moves to testing of talents, abilities and practical things.
+Some people just can’t sing and yet some can be taught to improve; likewise, some people can get better at teaching.
+All of that to say the process begins with spiritual testing and midway moves to testing of talents, abilities, and practical things.
 The benefits of this approach are many.
-It is allows us to value people as people and not because of what they do for us.
+It allows us to value people as people and not because of what they do for us.
 It protects us against division and the “stepping on the toes” feelings that people can have.
 It also helps us with ministry burnout, since we keep a slow organic pace to things.

 Over the years we have found that talented people have a hard time sitting on the bench and waiting their turn.
-Unfortunately it is most often in music and worship ministries, which is ironically unfortunate.
-In these cases, their desire is not actually to serve, but to show off.
+Unfortunately, it is most often in music and worship ministries, which is ironically unfortunate.
+In these cases, their desire is not actually to serve but to show off.
 Worship in our gathering, of course, is aimed to draw attention to God and not us.
 Since we are called by God to disciple people, we see our process as a tool in God's hand to purify motives and teach humility to those who are talented.
-A guy who can play piano better than the current pianist but is excited to serve wherever needed is a blessing, but the one who constantly boasts of his skill or hides his pride under the guise of doing things before the Lord with excellence, is a serious threat to genuine worship and unity in the church.
+A guy who can play piano better than the current pianist but is excited to serve wherever needed is a blessing, but the one who constantly boasts of his skill or hides his pride under the guise of doing things before the Lord with excellence is a serious threat to genuine worship and unity in the church.
 We have learned lessons the hard way over the years, letting those with talent lead when they shouldn't have.
 The valuable lesson is that talent often takes people places where their character cannot sustain them.
 In church, we do not select leaders by talent.
-Often God uses the untalented in Scripture to make this point and teach us how service is ultimately about bringing glory to HIM so motives that detract from HIM must be addressed.
+Often God uses the untalented in Scripture to make this point and teach us how service is ultimately about bringing glory to HIM, so motives that detract from HIM must be addressed.
 All of this to say, we believe firmly in the process and taking our time, which ultimately serves the good of our passions in the gospel and honoring the Bible as we seek to enjoy God more deeply as a church.

 OUR VOLUNTEER APPLICATION PROCESS: